uwezukwechibuzor/carDex/README.md

 # CARDEX CHAIN
-**CARDEX CHAIN** is a blockchain built with Cosmos SDK leveraging Replicated security.
+**CarDex Chain** is a revolutionary blockchain-based platform built with the Cosmos SDK, designed to decentralize, secure, and bring transparency to car auctions.
+It utilizes Cosmos SDK's Interchain Security to provide a robust security layer.

 ## Documentation